 Examine the true flowers—the yellow blooms at the base of the red bracts.
 Look for slightly green or red-tipped true flowers or flower buds, as this indicates a fresh plant that will last longer.
 Avoid plants with pollen-filled, fully yellow true flowers.

 Poinsettia sap irritates some people's skin so keep this in mind when examining the plants.

 Don't buy any plants with bare lower stems, wilting leaves or soaked soil, which are all signs of root rot.
 Poinsettias usually come in foil-wrapped pots and these shiny wrappers hide a lot of sins.
 Before you buy a plant, pull the pot out of its foil wrapping and examine it.
 Higher-quality plants are typically not wrapped in foil for display.

 Wrap your entire plant in plastic before you go outside if the air outside is less than 50 degrees.
 Try to park close to the door to minimize the time your picky poinsettia spends out in the elements.
 Poinsettias are native to Mexico and they don't appreciate being subjected to cold, wind, snow or rain on the trip from the store to your car.

 Unwrap your poinsettia and take it out of its foil wrapper.
-Put it in a decorative container to disguise the ugly plastic pot.
-Place the plant near a south- or west-facing window where it gets at least six hours of indirect sun per day.
-Don't let the plant touch the window, as the cold glass will damage the tender leaves and bracts.
+Put it in a decorative container to disguise the ugly plastic grower pot.
+Place the plant near a south- or west-facing sunny window where it gets at least six hours of indirect sunlight per day.

+You won't need to add houseplant fertilizer or repot poinsettias during the holiday season.
 Turn your thermostat down to the low 60s at night to extend your poinsettia's life.
 They like their daytime temperatures nice and warm (about 70 degrees) and cooler nights.